Indiana: Hydrology

 Major river systems in Indiana include the Whitewater, White, Blue, Wabash, St. Joseph, and Maumee rivers.
 According to the Indiana Department of Natural Resources, as of 2007, there were 65 rivers, streams, and creeks of environmental interest or scenic beauty, which included only a portion of an estimated 24,000 total river miles within the state.

 The Wabash River, which is the longest free-flowing river east of the Mississippi River, is the official river of Indiana.
 At 475 mi in length, the river bisects the state from northeast to southwest, forming part of the state's border with Illinois, before converging with the Ohio River.
-The river has been the subject of several songs, such as On the Banks of the Wabash, The Wabash Cannonball and Back Home Again, In Indiana.
+The river has been the subject of several songs, such as "On the Banks of the Wabash, Far Away", "Wabash Cannonball", and "Back Home Again in Indiana".

 There are about 900 lakes listed by the Indiana Department of Natural Resources.
 To the northwest, Indiana borders Lake Michigan, one of five lakes comprising the Great Lakes, the largest group of freshwater lakes in the world.
 Tippecanoe Lake, the deepest lake in the state, reaches depths at nearly 120 ft, while Lake Wawasee is the largest natural lake in Indiana.
-At 10,750 acres (summer pool level), Lake Monroe is the largest lake in Indiana.
+At 10,750 acres (summer pool level), Monroe Lake is the largest lake in Indiana.